 Our extreme sports offerings include our MXS line of motorcycles with generic and well-known riders and other vehicles include off-road vehicles and skateboards, which are sold individually and with playsets and accessories.
-In 2012, we launched our proprietary line of motorized trains and track sets under the brand Power Trains.
-In 2013, we expect to relaunch our proprietary line of rip cord powered action wheels, Fly Wheels.
+In 2012, we launched our proprietary line of motorized trains and track sets under the brand Power Trains, and in 2014, we will expand the product line to include buildings, automobiles and freeways under the Power CityTM brand.
+We relaunched our proprietary line of rip cord powered action wheels and propellers, Fly Wheels®.